masoom/DockerNginx/README.md

 Configure Nginx to Use SSL.

 To configure NGINX to use SSL, Modify NGINX configuration by adjusting server block.
-Add these lines in the server block,
+Add these lines in the server block
 ```
 server {
         listen 443;